This command is used in order to manage the consumer groups associated with a stream data structure. Using XGROUP you can:

 A consumer can be destroyed completely by using the following form:

-XGROUP DESTROY mystream some-consumer-group
+XGROUP DESTROY mystream consumer-group-name

 The consumer group will be destroyed even if there are active consumers and pending messages, so make sure to call this command only when really needed.